 Q: I would like to make a gift to support the Business Library and/or alumni resources.
 Who should I contact?

 A: Thank you!
 Please contact Dan Hickey, Head of the Business Library.
-Donations are critical to helping us best meet the needs of NYU scholars.
+Your generosity helps us best meet the needs of NYU students and scholars.

 Many major metropolitan areas have public business libraries dedicated to serving their local communities.
 Find some standout examples linked below.
 Don't see your city?
 Even if there is not a standalone business facility or department, most public libraries maintain a list of business databases on their website.